 he following several case studies highlight improvements that can be obtained by paying attention to small details in parts fit, design, and operational improvements in chippers.
 Acrowood has been fortunate to have been involved in the redesign and upgrade of several chippers, both domestically and overseas.
-Some of these stories involve changes that have been relatively simple, and some have been fairly complex, involving replacement and redesign of fundamental components of the chipper.
-All of these case studies involve whole log chipping on a grand scale, sometimes chipping logs of a size that are rarely seen as pulpwood in the world today.
+Some of these stories involve changes that have been relatively simple, and some have been fairly complex, involving the replacement and redesign of fundamental components of the chipper.
+All of these case studies involve the whole log chipping on a grand scale, sometimes chipping logs of a size that are rarely seen as pulpwood in the world today.

 Ust Ilimsk hardware parts upgrade

 During the Cold War era of the 1960s it was not possible for manufacturing companies in the United States to sell and ship equipment to the Soviet Union.
 The Black Clawson Company, the predecessor to Acrowood, had established an engineering and manufacturing office in Bordeaux, France, to handle inquiries and opportunities in Europe and around the world.
 This office manufactured woodyard components based on drawings supplied

 by the engineering office in Everett, Washington.
 One of these deliveries included five 116-inch whole log chippers for the Ust Ilimsk wood processing facility in central Siberia.
 These chippers were installed in the late 1960s and have been processing Siberian softwood and hardwood in short wood form ever since.

 In 2003 this mill contacted Acrowood about the possible replacement of the disc hardware for their chippers.
 They had been manufacturing parts locally based on the original parts supplied by the Black Clawson French division, but in time the original patterns had been lost and the rebuild quality had deteriorated to the point where their chip quality suffered badly.